Last updated: August 27, 2021

-You can find a range of approved promotional PDFs for use in your window displays free of charge in the Reading Room Wholesale Shop (see below).
+You can find additional information about displays in Reading Rooms, including links to a range of approved promotional PDFs for use in your window displays free of charge, on the Reading Room Resources section of ChristianScience.com.
 If you would like assistance with printing these PDFs or creating custom window displays, check out the Approved Provider program.
-Also, be sure to review the Displays and Promotional Materials tab on the Reading Room Resources section of ChristianScience.com.

 These guidelines are not meant to be legal advice specific to the display needs of your Reading Room.
 Instead, since many of the products and publications sold by The First Church of Christ, Scientist and its affiliate The Christian Science Publishing Society (together “TFCCS”) include rights owned by third parties and/or TFCCS, these guidelines are provided to help Reading Rooms identify and avoid potential issues relating to copyright and trademark infringement, or other legal concerns.
 While we cannot give technical advice regarding electronic displays, there is a lot of relevant information available online.

 While these guidelines pertain to print and electronic displays for use in Reading Room windows, these displays may also be used at local events such as health or book fairs.

 Unless expressly permitted in these guidelines, the content authorized for these window displays is not authorized to be posted on the Internet (including branch church websites, social media, etc.).
 Please see the Website Guidelines for materials which are specifically approved for use online.